ec-nodes/clean/README.md

 ```shell
 curl -s https://raw.githubusercontent.com/ec-nodes/clean/master/reinstall.sh | sudo bash
 ```
-This command will handle all the necessary steps to uninstall the old node, clean up any associated files, and updating your system for a fresh installation.
+This command will handle all the necessary steps to uninstall the old node, clean up any associated files, and updating your system for a fresh node installation.

 After an optional restart, the known command is applied: